ScottDeLuzio/woo-free-product-sample/readme.txt

 * Initial version released

 == Upgrade Notice ==
-#### 2.2.5
+#### 2.2.6
-* Update: Removed translatable strings that were previously hard-coded based on regions.
-This caused certain text to not display at all (even in the incorrect language).
-* Update: Updated Japanese (ja) translation.
-* New: Added German (de_DE) translation.
+* Update: Fixed issue where textdomain was not loaded on the proper action hook causing it to be loaded before the correct language was set.